Measurements of Nuclei Cross Sections with cosmic rays

 Most importantly, AMS is able to measure interaction cross sections, which were not available from accelerators.

-Figure 5 shows the measured cross sections of He, Li, Be, B, C, N, O, and Si nuclei on carbon averaged from 5 to 100 GV.
-In this rigidity range our measurements show that the inelastic cross section is constant within our accuracy.
-Note that except for helium-on-carbon and carbon-on-carbon, no other measurements exist.
+Figure 5 shows the AMS measured nuclear cross sections on carbon for projectile nuclei He, Li, Be, B, C, N, O, Ne, Mg, Si, and S at rigidity 15 GV, together with earlier measurements at rigidities 5.8 GV and 8.9 GV .
+In this rigidity range from 5 to 30 GV, our measurements show that the rigidity dependence of the inelastic cross section is small <2%.
+Note that except for helium and carbon, no other measurements exist for other nuclei.

 The partial cross sections of primary nuclei such as C, N, and O with AMS materials (C, Al) to produce (Li, Be, B … + X) also need to be measured, as nuclei interactions at the very top of AMS, before L1, may become background for secondary cosmic ray fluxes due to the small secondary-to-primary flux ratios.
 AMS measured these partial cross sections by selecting the primary nuclei with L1 and secondary nuclei with the inner tracker L2 to L8.
 With these measurements, the simulation of the nuclei interactions has been improved to match the data (see Figure 6 for O nuclei).